Dr. Patrick S. Schnable

 Patrick S. Schnable is a distinguished professor at Iowa State University where he holds an endowed chair in genetics and is an endowed scholar in agricultural entrepreneurship.
 Schnable directs ISU's Plant Sciences Institute and serves as the founding director of ISU's Center for Plant Genomics.
 He is also a ChangJiang Scholar Professor at China Agriculture University in Beijing.
 Schnable received his BS from Cornell University and was awarded a PhD in Plant Breeding and Genetics from Iowa State University.
 Prior to his faculty appointment Schnable conducted post-doctoral research at the Max Planck Institute for Plant Breeding in Köln, Germany.

 Schnable is a professor in the departments of Agronomy and Genetics, Development and Cell Biology.
 He manages a vigorous research program that emphasizes interdisciplinary approaches to understanding plant biology.
-His own expertise is in the areas of genetics, molecular biology, genomics, and bioinformatics, but he collaborates with researchers in diverse fields, including agricultural and computer engineering, plant breeding and statistics.
+His own expertise is in the areas of genetics, molecular biology, genomics, bioinformatics and phenomics but he collaborates with researchers in diverse fields, including agricultural, mechanical and computer engineering, plant breeding and statistics.

 He serves as PI or co-PI on several multi-million dollar research grants.
 Although the bulk of this funding is from federal sources (e.g., NSF and USDA), Schnable has also secured research funding from industrial sources and international agencies.

-Schnable is an elected fellow of the American Association for the Advancement of Science, serves as an associate editor for PLoS Genetics (Impact Factor 8.7), and is the chair of the American Society of Plant Biology's Science Policy Committee.
-He is a past chair of the Maize Genetics Executive Committee.
+Schnable is an elected fellow of the American Association for the Advancement of Science, serves as consulting editor for PLoS Genetics (Impact Factor 8.7), and is the past chair of the American Society of Plant Biology's Science Policy Committee.
+He is a also past chair of the Maize Genetics Executive Committee.